nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

 banner_section:
     enable: true
     title: "Terraform Collection"
-    content: "A collection of our [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module) specifically designed to deploy and manage an enterprise ready, compliant and scalable AWS cloud foundation.
+    content: "A collection of [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module) specifically designed to deploy and manage an enterprise ready, compliant and scalable AWS cloud foundation.
               Our modules are used by numerous companies in production.
-Some modules are open source, others are only accessible to our customers and all of them are continuously improved.<br><br>
+Some modules are open source, others are only accessible to our customers and all of them are continuously improved.<br><br>" image : "images/solutions/ntc-logo.png"
-              Did something catch your eye?"
-    image : "images/solutions/ntc-logo.png"
     button:
         enable: true
-        label: "Get in touch"
+        label: "Book a demo"
         link: "contact"

 feature_section: